fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 ## Checking the height to pick a mosaic tile

 In this lab, you start picking and placing mosaic tiles with dimensions 24 x 24 x 4 mm.
 The vacuum cup is expected to touch the top of the tiles with Z coordinate -154 mm.
-Since there is this variation in the attachment of the gripper to the tool shaft, you need to test what is the correct height for your setup:
+Since there is some variation in the attachment of the gripper to the tool shaft, you need to test the correct height for your setup.

 ## Programming with RoboDK